 “May the God of hope fill you with all joy and peace in believing, so that by the power of the Holy Spirit you may be abound in hope.”
 Romans 15:13

 Sympathy, support, and a personal message are the perfect foundation for a condolence card for a friend.
 Make it more meaningful by offering something thoughtful meant specifically for that friend: a way to cheer them up that perhaps only you know how.

 “Your [loved one] impacted the world in so many beautiful ways.
 They will be remembered with love and joy.”

 “My heart goes out to you.
 I know this is a difficult time but remember you are not alone, and that I am always here to support you with love and a shoulder to cry on.”

 “I cannot imagine the heartache you feel at this time.
 I am here for you, whether you need a hug or a home cooked meal.
 Remembering your loved one with you in every moment.”

 “I am deeply sorry to hear about the passing of your loved one.
 I know they meant the world to you and to so many others.
 Their memory will forever live on in our hearts.”

 “My heart is so saddened by this loss.
 Some of my fondest memories are with you and your loved one.
 May we never forget the joy they brought to us.”

-Take time to reflect on the impact of co-worker’s life on your own, and how to best memorialize them in a few meaningful words.
+Take time to reflect on the impact of the co-worker’s life on your own and how to best memorialize them in a few meaningful words.
 If you are writing a card for someone who works at a different place than yourself, think about how to best offer support to their community and workplace during this time.